 4. A messy entryway

 The entryway to your home is the first thing your guests see when they come to your home.
+If you don’t address this area, the first thing you may see is a cluttered house.
 If you live is a cold or wet climate where you often remove your shoes, this is an area you will definitely need to address.
 Look at a few ideas on Pinterest and start getting some ideas of how to best utilize this space.

 If you remove shoes every time you enter your home, let’s create a shoe cubby for every individual’s shoes.
 If the kids hang coats, gloves, and outerwear, let’s create a space to hang and store these items.